Gutters and Downspouts

 A Note about Kick-Out Diverters for Climates with Heavy Rainfalls

 In climate zones that have heavy rainfalls which can overwhelm gutter capacity, a diverter (also known as “kick-out flashing”) should be integrated with the house wrap.
-Step-by-step instructions for kick-out diverters can be found in Chapter 12 of Baechler et al. (2010).
+Step-by-step instructions for kick-out diverters can be found in the guide Step and Kick-Out Flashing at Roof-Wall Intersections and in Chapter 12 of Baechler et al. (2010).

 The following are some climate-specific considerations: